jdsandifer/Style-Guide/php.md

 - PHPDoc MUST include parameter type then parameter name
 - Mixed type SHOULD be avoided as much as possible
 - Parameter description MAY be omitted
-- PHPDoc MUST inclde return type if the return is none void
+- PHPDoc MUST include return type if the return is none void

 ```php
 <?php